Typicality of Contextuality: Typicality of contextuality

 One can see that for $n=4$, typicality of contextuality is given by $t_{(n=4,m,d=2;N=10^6)}=0\%$ for any number of measurements for both pure and mixed states as required by Lemma~\ref{lemma:TipiZeroForLI}.
 We further discuss this case in Appendix~\ref{app:threshold}, where the choice of solver, robustness threshold, and number of iterations was informed by demanding that $t_{(n=4,m=2,d=2;N)}=0\%$ for the values of $N$ considered in this work, since deviations from this value strongly suggest issues with numerical approximations or errors.
 For $n>4$, typicality is non-zero, and it is interesting to observe that it quickly rises to approximately 100\% when the preparations are given by pure states.
 This suggests that linear dependence of (pure) states is most often a guarantee that the scenario will generate contextual correlations, even if one has access to a finite set of measurements.

 Comparing the plots for pure and mixed states, it is immediately apparent that scenarios with pure states and projective measurements require fewer preparations and measurements to achieve high typicality of contextuality and also reach the saturation of $t_{(n,m,d;N)}\approx 100\%$ faster.
-For example, for pure states, we observe $t_{(n,m,d;N)}>99\%$ already for $(n=7,m=8)$, while for mixed states it only attains this threshold around $(n=18, m=16)$.
+For example, for pure states and effects, we observe $t_{(n,m,d;N)}>99\%$ already for $(n=7,m=8)$, while for mixed states and effects values above this range are never achieved for the considered values of $n$ and $m$, and the maximum value registered for this case is $t_{(n,m,d;N)}=97.7\%$.
 Moreover, notice that if one only has access to $m=4$ measurements, typicality is $t_{(n,m,d;N)}>99\%$ for all $n>10$ pure preparations.
-Such saturation does not appear for mixed states in the range of $n$ and $m$ that we consider here.
-Additionally, the typicality of contextuality never reaches $t_{(n,m,d;N)}\approx100\%$ for the mixed case in this range of numbers of states and measurements, although we do expect that it would if $n$ and $m$ were increased further.
+Additionally, contrarily to the pure case, the typicality of contextuality never reaches $t_{(n,m,d;N)}\approx100\%$ for the mixed case in this range of numbers of states and measurements, although we do expect that it would if $n$ and $m$ were increased further.
 This numerical exploration, which pertains to Questions \ref{q:1} and \ref{q:2} in the Introduction, can be summarized as follows.

-\begin{nresu} For $(n,m,d=2;N=10^6)$, typicality of contextuality is zero when $n=4$ for all $m$, for both pure and mixed preparations and measurements.
-When $n>4$, typicality of contextuality is already non-zero for pure states and quickly reaches $t_{(n,m,d;N)} \approx 100\%$ for $m\geq4$.
-For mixed states and effects, a similar behavior is observed, but $t_{(n,m,d;N)} \approx 100\%$ is approached at a slower pace (i.e., larger values of $n$ and $m$ are needed). \end{nresu}
+\begin{nresu} For $(n,m,d=2;N=10^6)$, typicality of contextuality is zero when $n=4$ for all $m$, for both (i) pure states and sharp measurements and (ii) mixed states and unsharp measurements.
+When $n>4$, typicality of contextuality is already non-zero for pure states and sharp measurements, and quickly reaches $t_{(n,m,d;N)} \approx 100\%$ for $m\geq4$.
+For mixed states and POVMs, a similar behavior is observed, but $t_{(n,m,d;N)} \approx 100\%$ is approached at a slower pace (i.e., larger values of $n$ and $m$ are needed). \end{nresu}